dong200k/Phaser_Game/server/devdocs/AddPlayerController.md

     }
     ```

-8. Now are state is ready to be used.
+8. Now our state is ready to be used.
 However do note that we haven't changed/entered into this state anywhere and that is up to you to implement.
 But if by default we want to enter the demo state we can just add a line.

     ```
     export default class DemoController extends PlayerController{